-The critical dialogue for teachers facilitates principals and school leaders to integrate peer advisory and observation within existing structures of their school’s strategic plans.
+The Teacher Peer Advisory Group Enabler (PAGE) facilitates principals and school leaders to integrate peer advisory and observation within existing structures of their school’s strategic plans.
 It enables a great alignment between personal and collective improvement.

 Yes, I wish to join please send me more details